Part 1: What is my baseline risk of dementia?

 In practical terms, having one APOE4 gene turns your lifetime risk of dementia into about 25%.

-In 1% of people who develop Alzheimer’s dementia the disease is caused by 3 special genes (APP, PSEN1, and PSEN2).
+B) In only 1% of people who develop Alzheimer’s dementia the disease is caused by 3 special genes (APP, PSEN1, and PSEN2).

 The chances of developing dementia before age 65 with these genes is unfortunately almost 100%, although some people with the genes have not developed dementia until later in life.
 This type of genetic link is extremely rare.